smartdevicelink/sdl_evolution/proposals/nnnn-cloud-app-transport-adapter.md

 ### SDL Server

 SDL Server must create an interface for managing additional policy data.
 Interface should allow for adding, updating, and revoking endpoint urls and SSL certificates.
-This work should be minimal since its only two extra parameters.
+This work should be minimal since it's only two extra parameters.

 ## Alternatives considered